+Background:

-Background: Describe in detail the rationale for the study.
-Provide a literature review and describe the preliminary studies and/or preclinical data that led to the development of the proposed clinical trial.
-Provide a summary of other relevant ongoing, planned, or completed clinical trials and describe how the proposed study differs.
-Include a discussion of any current clinical use of the intervention under investigation, and/or details of its study in clinical trials for other indications (as applicable).
-The background section should clearly support the choice of study variables and should explain the basis for the study questions and/or study hypotheses within the context of the FY19 PCRP Overarching Challenges.
-This section should establish the relevance of the study and explain the applicability of the proposed findings.
+- Describe in detail the rationale for the study and include a review of literature, preliminary studies, and preliminary data that led to the development of the proposed clinical trial. - Provide a summary of relevant clinical trials and distinguish how the proposed clinical trial differs from other relevant or recently completed clinical trials. - Include a discussion of any current clinical use of the intervention under investigation, and/or details of its study in clinical trials for other indications (as applicable).
+This section should establish the relevance of the study and explain the applicability of the proposed findings. - Objectives/Specific Aims/Hypotheses: Identify the phase of the proposed clinical trial and provide a description of the purpose and objectives of the study with detailed specific aims and/or study questions/hypotheses. - Study Design: Describe the type of study to be performed (e.g., prospective, randomized, controlled) and outline the proposed methodology in sufficient detail to show a clear course of action.
+Describe potential challenges and alternative strategies where appropriate. - Identify the intervention to be tested and describe the projected outcomes. - Define the study variables and describe how they will be measured.
+Include a description of appropriate controls and the endpoints to be tested.

-- Objectives/Specific Aims/Hypotheses: Provide a description of the purpose and objectives of the study with detailed specific aims and/or study questions/hypotheses.
-This information should agree with the primary aims and associated tasks described in the Statement of Work (Attachment 5). - Study Design: Describe the type of study to be performed (e.g., treatment, prevention, diagnostic), the study phase or class (if applicable), and the study model (e.g., single group, parallel, crossover).
-Outline the proposed methodology in sufficient detail to show a clear course of action. - Identify the intervention to be tested and describe the projected outcomes. - Define the study variables and describe how they will be measured.
-Include a description of appropriate controls and the endpoints to be tested. - Describe the methods that will be used to recruit a sample of human subjects from the accessible population (e.g., convenience, simple random, stratified random).
-Provide information on the inclusion and exclusion criteria, the availability of and access to the appropriate patient population(s), as well as the ability to accrue a sufficient number of subjects for the clinical trial. - Describe any ethical issues (e.g., informed consent, information privacy, assessment of risk versus benefit of participation) raised by the proposed study, and provide a detailed plan for how the ethical issues will be addressed. - Describe the human subject-to-group assignment process (e.g., randomization, block randomization, stratified randomization, age-matched controls, alternating group, or other procedures), if applicable.
-Explain the specific actions to accomplish the group assignment (e.g., computer assignment, use of table of random numbers). - Statistical Plan and Data Analysis: Describe the statistical model and data analysis plan with respect to the study objectives.
+- Describe the methods that will be used to recruit a sample of human subjects from the accessible population (e.g., convenience, simple random, stratified random). - Clearly describe the tissue or tumor type to be studied, where applicable (e.g., encapsulated versus diffuse plexiform neurofibroma). - Describe the human subject-to-group assignment process (e.g., randomization, block randomization, stratified randomization, age-matched controls, alternating group, or other procedures), if applicable.
+Explain the specific actions to accomplish the group assignment (e.g., computer assignment, use of table of random numbers). - If using psychometric measures, describe their reliability and validity. - Statistical Plan and Data Analysis: Describe the statistical model and data analysis plan with respect to the study objectives.
 Specify the approximate number of human subjects to be enrolled.
-If multiple study sites are involved, state the approximate number of human subjects to be enrolled at each site.
+If multiple study sites are involved, state the approximate number to be enrolled at each site.
 Include a complete power analysis to demonstrate that the sample size is appropriate to meet the objectives of the study.
 If a subpopulation of a recruited sample population will be used for analysis, complete a statistical analysis to ensure appropriate power can be achieved within the subpopulation study.
 Ensure sufficient information is provided to allow thorough evaluation of all statistical calculations during review of the application. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
 Start each document on a new page.
 If documents are scanned to PDF, the lowest resolution (100 to 150 dpi) should be used.
 The Supporting Documentation attachment should not include additional information such as figures, tables, graphs, photographs, diagrams, chemical structures, or drawings.
 These items should be included in the Project Narrative.